By Emily Muhoberac on Apr 12, 2017 4:47:57 PM

 And it makes sense — most contests are won by the best of the best, so others feel unmotivated.
 Gamification that attempts to level the playing field can help include everyone on your team, as long as you’ve taken care to make it worthwhile for your top performers, too.

-Microsoft and other teams aren’t wrong to adopt gamification.
+Microsoft and other teams aren’t wrong to adopt gamification for your sales team.
 When done correctly (i.e., in a way that won’t anger your top rainmakers), it can be a great way to increase sales.
-Just make sure you’ve taken the time to design a method that will work for all of your salespeople.
+Just make sure you’ve taken the time to design a method that will work for motivating all of your salespeople.

 If you enjoyed this article, you might also like "Shrink Your Company’s Sales Cycle with a Few Steps"